 Console and Cabling

 The next step is to setup your console and cabling.
-Figure out if your console is going to be at front of house, or if it will go off stage on one side or the other.
-Starting at your console, run a DMX cable to your closest dimmer pack.
+Figure out if your console is going to be at front of house (the back of the room or venue), or if it will go off stage on one side or the other.
+Starting at your console, run a DMX cable to your closest light or light kit.

 Your console can share power with audio or instruments as it doesn’t need much power, but make sure it is on the same power panel as the rest of your lighting rig.